Which DNA testing company should I use?

 Subscriptions

 • Family Tree DNA and 23andMe do not require subscriptions – the once-off purchase price of your test includes lifetime account access and upgrades of results.
-23andMe customers in the US have a membership option but it is not available to international customers.
+23andMe customers in the US have a membership (Plus) option but it is not available to international customers.

-• AncestryDNA® does not require a subscription to purchase a DNA test or to view your results or contact matches, but an Ancestry® Subscription is very useful to view historical records to help build your family tree, to access DNA & family tree matching features and to view your matches’ family trees.
+• AncestryDNA® does not require a subscription to purchase a DNA test or to view your results or contact matches, but an Ancestry® Subscription is very useful to view historical records to help build your family tree, to access the amazing range of DNA & family tree matching features and to view your matches’ family trees.
 You can contact DNA matches through Ancestry’s messaging system without a subscription.
 Ancestry® Offers 14-Day Free Trials.

 • MyHeritage DNA does not require a subscription to purchase a DNA test or to view your results or contact matches, but a MyHeritage subscription is very useful to view Shared Matches, Shared Places, Shared Ethnicities and to view matches’ full trees and access MyHeritage’s record collections and Smart Matches.
 Members who transferred their DNA data in from other companies before 16 December 2018 should be able to view all the features without a subscription (if not, contact MyHeritage customer support).
 MyHeritage offers a Free 14-Day Trial of their Complete Plan.